 We have cast our results in terms of the real time ratio, since this is the most important quantity when one wants to get a practical study done.
-In this section, we will trans-
+In this section, we will translate our results into numbers of speed-up, efficiency, and scale-up, which allow easier comparison for computing people.